Authenticate with an Azure container registry

 docker command.
 If your token expires, you can refresh it by using the

 az acr login command again to reauthenticate.

 az acr login with Azure identities provides role-based access.
-For some scenarios you may want to log in to a registry with your own individual identity in Azure AD.
-For cross-service scenarios or to handle the needs of a workgroup where you don't want to manage individual access, you can also log in with a managed identity for Azure resources.
+For some scenarios, you may want to log in to a registry with your own individual identity in Azure AD.
+For cross-service scenarios or to handle the needs of a workgroup or a development workflow where you don't want to manage individual access, you can also log in with a managed identity for Azure resources.